top of page

 10 Benefits of Cold-Water Immersion

-Dip for Dementia will run throughout the month of January and participants can nominate friends or family to do the same, once they have completed their challenge.
+Dip for Dementia will run throughout the first week of February and participants can nominate friends or family to do the same, once they have completed their challenge.
 But, if you haven’t heard of it before, you might be wondering, why did we choose a cold-water challenge in the first place?

 In recent years, the concept of cold-water immersion has grown in popularity and increasing numbers of people of all ages are taking the opportunity to enjoy the many benefits that it can bring.
 Cold-water immersion can be experienced in several different ways, including taking a daily cold shower, cold weather sea swimming, or using a cold tub or cold bath.
 Athletes have been using cold-water immersion for years as a way of helping the body to recover quicker following extreme exercise.
 And there are also many reasons why the average person might choose to do the same.
 It’s thought that, in a similar way to taking regular exercise, cold water therapy can benefit your health.
 This is because the body is put under stress which encourages it to react in a robust way, boosting your immune system and helping you to feel stronger and fight off illness better.
 Other benefits which are believed to come from cold water immersion include the following: •Alleviation of depression and anxiety •Improved focus and alertness •Reduction of pain and inflammation •Improve mood and feeling of wellbeing •Increased metabolism and lowered cholesterol •Protection of brain function •Improved physical performance •Reduced muscle stiffness •Help to cool down after exercise